 These bars do have added sugar in the form of glucose syrup, which accounts for 5 grams of the total 6 grams.
 There is also honey in this bar, which was added more for the binding factor rather than sweetness.

 4. Quest Protein Bars

 Rounding out the list of best protein bars for diabetics is Quest Protein bars are fairly popular among non-diabetics but can work well for diabetics that workout regularly and need more protein than what other bars offer.
-These bars are fairly easy to find at grocery stores, chain stores, or at health food stores.
+These bars are fairly easy to find at grocery stores, chain stores, or health food stores.
 While they aren’t the best choice nutritionally when it comes to whole foods, it’s hard to beat the combination of price, high protein, and low sugar.
 They are also good as an energy bar replacement, too.